aleksilassila/quizlet-live-bot/README.md

 # Bot for quizlet live

 A quick script I wrote turned into a Chrome extension.
+Probably full of bugs.
 You're finally able to have a good time in your swedish class :)

 ## Installation